• Home

 ingredients pineapple upside-down cake

-1. Place the sugar in a saucepan that is wide enough to allow it to spread into a thin, even layer.
-Bring over low heat to make a dry caramel.
+Place the sugar in a wide enough saucepan to form a thin layer.
+Heat over low heat to make a dry caramel.

-2. Don’t stir until the sugar has almost melted and begun to take on color.
-Remove from the heat and stir well, then return to the heat until the caramel is nice and not too dark.
+Do not stir until the sugar has almost completely melted and started to turn color.
+Then remove from the heat, stir to combine, and return to the heat until you obtain a golden caramel, neither too light nor too dark.

-3. At the same time, heat the 10-inch round cake pan a little in the oven or just on the stovetop, taking care not to burn yourself.
-The hot pan will prevent the caramel from hardening quickly and give you time to spread it evenly.
+Meanwhile, slightly warm the pan in the oven or directly on the stovetop, being careful not to burn yourself.
+A warm pan will prevent the caramel from hardening too quickly and allow you to spread it evenly.

 caramel preparation pineapple cake

-2. Remove the pineapple slices from the jar, drain in a colander and place on kitchen paper to dry thoroughly.
+Remove the pineapple slices from the jar and drain them in a colander, then place them on paper towels to dry thoroughly.

-3. Place the pineapple slices flat on the caramel in a circular pattern, with one slice in the center.
+Arrange the slices flat on the caramel, side by side in a circle, with one in the center.
 Place a candied cherry in each hole and set aside.

-5. In a bowl, whisk the eggs with the sugar and vanilla sugar until frothy.
-No need to blanch or triple the volume.
+In a bowl, whisk the eggs with the sugar and vanilla sugar until the mixture becomes frothy.
+There is no need to bleach them or triple their volume.

-7. Add the sifted baking powder, followed by the flour, and mix well.
+Incorporate the sifted baking powder, mixing well, then add the flour and mix until smooth.

-9. Pour into the pan and bake for 45 to 55 minutes, more or less.
-Check the doneness after 45 minutes by inserting a wooden skewer into the cake.
-It should come out dry.
+Pour the batter into the pan and bake for approximately 45 to 55 minutes.
+Check for doneness after 45 minutes by inserting a wooden skewer into the cake.
+It should come out clean.

-Tip: You can butter the sides of the round cake pan to make unmoulding easier.
+Tip: You can butter the sides of the round cake pan to make unmolding easier.
 I don’t butter the sides of my cake pan, and the cake comes out perfectly.
-You can get a taller cake by using a smaller pan.
-I find that this way, the cake gives nice slice that are neither too thin nor too thick.
+You can get a thicker cake by using a smaller pan.
+I find that this gives nice slices that are neither too thin nor too thick.

-10. Soak the cake with a few spoons of syrup after removing it from the oven (optional), then return it to the turned-off oven for 5 minutes.
+Optionally, soak the cake with a few spoonfuls of syrup when it comes out of the oven, then return it to the turned-off oven for five minutes.

 Storage